kism/archivepodcast/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/archivepodcast)
 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?tomlFilePath=https%3A%2F%2Fraw.githubusercontent.com%2Fkism%2Farchivepodcast%2Frefs%2Fheads%2Fmain%2Fpyproject.toml)

-Flask webapp that will archive a podcast from a RSS feed.
+FastAPI webapp that will archive a podcast from a RSS feed.
 It will download the episodes and re-host them.

 Features: